 Shopping online is my preferred method…I don’t have time or energy to hit all of the stores searching for deals.

-Before I purchase anything, I check to see if Amazon sells it for a lower price (they often do).
+Before I purchase anything, I check to see if Amazon sells it for a lower price (they often do, but not always).
 At the very least, I don’t have to run out to a store, and I’m happy with that!
 Prime members will get 2 day shipping in most cases, so if you purchase from Amazon a lot, it’s worth it!
-You can sign up for a free one month trial of Amazon Prime to get FREE 2-day shipping (and only $3.99 for 1 day shipping).
+You can sign up for a free one month trial of Amazon Prime to get FREE 2-day shipping.
 Sign up now and get free shipping through Christmas- just remember to cancel the trial (it’s easy to do in your account) or you’ll be charged $79 for a year.
-If you’re a college student with an .edu email address, you’re eligible for 6 free months of Amazon Prime ($39/year thereafter).
-If you’re a mom, dad, or caregiver, you’re eligible for Amazon Mom – members qualify for three months of FREE Two-Day shipping with Amazon Prime.
-You can extend this benefit: for every $25 you spend in the Baby Store, you earn an extra month of free Prime shipping benefits, up to a year.
+If you’re a college student with an .edu email address, you’re eligible for 6 free months of Amazon Prime ($39/year thereafter) via Amazon Student.
+If you’re a mom, dad, or caregiver, you’re eligible for Amazon Family to get 20% on diapers, baby food, & more.
+Disclosure: We are an Amazon affiliate and may receive compensation based on purchases.

 Free Shipping Day

 Need some last minute gifts?
 Free Shipping Day is Friday, December 14.
 Over 1000 retailers will be participating by offering free shipping with delivery by Christmas Eve.

 If you’d rather shop in person rather than online, for the holidays, you can still save money.
 The first tip is to avoid the mall – unless you are going there for something specific that is a great price.
 Otherwise, you’ll end up paying too much and giving gifts with little creativity.